top of page

 - Proverbs of Ahikar the Wise, 6th Century Assyria, #51

-My latest coin appears to be a rare variety by weight, 1.11g, and with a ring to the left of the goose.
+My latest coin appears to be a more rare early variety by weight, 1.11g, and with a ring to the left of the goose.
 I'm not usually a fan of tiny coins, but the goose on this one and the sturdy nugget of a flan drew me in for a bid.
-I find the fine, even crystallization pattern attractive.
+I find the fine, even, crystallization pattern attractive.

 Obv: Goose standing right, head left; small ring to upper left